Gulf Air Transport: TransOcean Airways

 About 1986, the company changed its name from Gulf Air Transport to Gulf Air, Inc. However, when starting European service, and due to the similarity of this name with Bahrain-based Gulf Air, the airline changed its name to TransOcean Airways.
 During this period, the former Gulf Air Transport, which was now a successful, privately held company, decided to go public and thus offered stock in the firm which then subsequently led to loss of managerial control of the company.
 Reportedly, former Capitol Air (not to be confused with Capital Airlines) and Arrow Air management personnel took the company in a different direction and added two stretched Douglas Super DC-8-63 jetliner from Scanair and one stretched Douglas Super DC-8-71 leased from United Airlines to the fleet.
 The Super DC-8-71 featured new high-bypass turbofan engines which enabled longer range operations and also produced less noise.
 These new managers also hired additional flight attendants to crew their new transatlantic services to Ireland, England, Italy, Finland and the Azores.
 However, the DC-8 jetliners were often grounded and experienced long, expensive maintenance delays that required more financial resources than TransOcean had access to.
-Along with a recession in the US economy in the 1980s, Trans Ocean began to lose money and by 1989 it had to seek protection from its creditors by entering Chapter 11 bankruptcy.
+Along with a recession in the US economy in the 1980s, TransOcean began to lose money and by 1989 it had to seek protection from its creditors by entering Chapter 11 bankruptcy.
 The company subsequently failed to turn a profit and in March 1990 all flight operations ceased with the airline then going out of business.